 The door of the ger always faces south.
 You have to remember to duck when entering – it’s probably a rare visitor who doesn’t bash their head at least once when staying in gers!

-Most locals don’t knock before entering and shoes remain on.
+Most locals don’t knock before entering the ger and shoes remain on.
 Whenever we visited a family we were invited to join them and were introduced to all the family members over a cup of milk tea or sometimes a shot of vodka.
-We were welcomed warmly with big smiles at every place we visited.
+We were always welcomed warmly with big smiles at every place we visited.

 The blue barrel contains water, drawn from the nearest well.